MrPresident2/3D-Printer-Smart-Board/README.md

 5. **POWER⚡**

-• plug in both the 3-prong AC power cord to back of the Smart Power box as well as the 5V 10A DC adapter
+• plug in both the 3 prong AC power cord to back of the Smart Power box as well as the 5V 10A DC adapter

 • To toggle on the lights single press the lights button on the button panel.
 Single press to turn off the lights.

-• Turn on the printer by quickly double-pressing the power button of the button panel.
+• Turn on the printer by quickly double pressing the power button of the button panel.
 Double press again to turn off your printer.
 If pressed too slow the printer will not turn on or off, this is a safety feature to help prevent accidently turning the printer off by simply bumping the button.

-6. **3D Printer Smart Board**
+**3D Printer Smart Board**

  PCB is controlled by a preprogrammed ESP32, this allows you to do the following: